MartinHofpower/LinkToFabricHelper/README.md

 The package is designed to work when called from within a Fabric notebook so that such an update of views can run e.g. after a dataverse release and thus a possible schema change.
 But be aware that there is currently no possibility to create views in the sql endpoint directly out of a notebook (inofficially announced in a blog for later in 2024) so currently the created script needs to be executed manually via the sql endpoint.

 For a detailed explanation of how to use the package to create these views see [the detailed documentation here.](docs/CreateConsumptionViews.md)

+#### Local execution

+It is also possible to connect to the sql endpoint directly and retrieve the metadata from there.
+Since the vision of this package is a direct execution within a Fabric notebook and needs someone executing it on a local machine this is not the recommended approach.
+Nevertheless it is nice to have this possibility for debugging and development so an exemplary call is given in [localexecution.py](localexecution.py) which needs SQL_ENDPOINT (sql endpoint connection string from Fabric lakehouse) and DATABASE_NAME (name of the lakehouse in Fabric) defined in a seperate script.